 On area of particular concern to Pond Lehocky Stern Giordano clients is Servicemembers’ Group Life Insurance Injury (TSGLI) benefits.
 TSGLI provides short-term financial assistance to severely injured Servicemembers and Veterans to help them in their recovery from traumatic injuries, whether they were incurred on or off duty.

 Like the other type of veterans’ benefits, TSGLI benefits will be paid on time.
 In addition, the TSGLI program is administered by a private insurance carrier, meaning there should be no delays in processing claims.

 Effects on Federal Courts

 One potential effect could be seen by those veterans with appeals pending in the federal courts.
-Despite the shutdown, the federal government has remained open for business by using court fee balances and other funds on hand.
+Despite the shutdown, the federal judiciary has remained open for business by using court fee balances and other funds on hand.
 However, those funds run out on January 11.

 If that happens, “nonessential” federal court workers will be furloughed while a skeleton crew of workers will remain on duty without pay.
 The courts would then handle only those matters deemed essential under U.S. law.
 Individual courts will be left to decide which matters are essential.

 Since the U.S. Court of Appeals for Veterans Claims is a part of the federal judiciary, it will also be impacted by the January 11 funding shortage.
 Thus, appeals regarding veterans’ benefits could be delayed due to worker furloughs.